Below is a sample credit check.

 Each star rating has a FICO Score range and has an allowable number of reportable Bankruptcies and Judgments.

-In this sample "Joe Landlord" selected a 4 star rating.
+In this sample the Landlord selected a 5-star rating.

 - Applicant can't have any reportable Judgments

 Look over the sample and we will discuss in further detail below.